pluralsh/documentation/pages/operations/cluster-configuration.md

 {% /tab %}

 {% tab title="Azure" %}
-Currently azure has an annoying chicken-egg issue with the requirement at least one node pool is created.
+Currently Azure has an annoying chicken-egg issue with the requirement that at least one node pool must be created.
 Terraform manages this poorly by forcing cluster recreation if the default node pool changes.
 To ensure no instability, we strongly recommend you confirm any node topology changes do not interfere with the default node pool on the AKS cluster.

 With Azure, update the `azure-bootstrap` modules configuration in `bootstrap/terraform/main.tf` with: